dell-cloud-marketplace/docker-wordpress/README.md

 #docker-wordpress

-This blueprint installs [Wordpress](https://wordpress.org/) an open source blogging and content management system.
+This image installs [Wordpress](https://wordpress.org/) an open source blogging and content management system.

 ## Components
 The stack comprises the following components (some are obtained through [dell/lamp-base](https://github.com/dell-cloud-marketplace/docker-lamp-base)):